maxharrisnet/revup-clinic-location/README.md

 ## Developed by: [Max Harris](www.maxharris.net) 👨🏾‍💻

-This plugin is written by Max Harris as part of a coding assesment for RevUp.
+This plugin is written by Max Harris as part of a coding assessment for RevUp.
 It plots the locations of dental clinics and displays them in a Google map.

 ### Here's what it does: